Jiang001-bit/better-but-ceilinged/README.md

 # better-but-ceilinged
-This is the code that serves the paper "Better but Ceilinged: Collective network dynamics enhanced by interaction improvement".
+This is the code that serves the paper "Laplacian spectrum constrains collective performance enhancement".

 There are subtitles in the. m file.
 Each subtitle indicates the corresponding relationship between the code and the figure in the paper.